Hardikgoel123/Psychometric-analysis/README.md

 - Logistic Regression (sklearn)
 - Random Forest (sklearn)

 # repo overview / how to use

 ## if you just want to run pretrained models
 1) just work with predict.ipynb and use your own text on the variable "text"
 2) done, have fun predicting
 3) if you want, check analysis_results.ipynb - this compares the feature extractions and classifiers in their score

-further info: essay.py
-the class to save various data about the essays required